jackgedge/iifo_systematic_review/docs/plan.md

     - Seek peer review or supervisory input where possible.
 - Access to full-text articles
     - Use institutional access.
-    - Use Scihub where this fails.
+    - Use Sci-Hub where this fails.
     - Contact authors directly.
 - Time constraints.
     - Adhere strictly to the timeline, prioritise tasks, and adjust as needed.